 EB is based upon an exhaled breath biological sample matrix.
 A passive collection device containing a thin electret (electrostatic based) air filter is used to capture and retain submicron bioaerosol particles originating from the airway lining fluid of a donor’s lungs.
 These aerosols contain eliminated drugs that have passed through alveoli air sacs as blood flows through vessels in the lungs and are then expelled on a subject’s breath.

-The single barrel collection device is a one-time-use, low cost and compact unit.
-Each device is supplied individually boxed in a package containing everything needed for one sample collection procedure, including clear diagrammatic-based user instructions.
-The procedure is quick and easy for both the donor and collector.
+The single barrel collection device is a one-time-use, low cost, and compact unit.
+Each device is supplied individually boxed in a sealed package containing everything needed for a single sample collection procedure, including clear diagrammatic-based user instructions.
+The device is easy-to-use, and the procedure is quick for both the sample donor and collector.

 See user instructions. (sensabues-user-instructions)

 As an integral part of the functional design, a small fraction of the exhaled breath passing through the collection device is diverted into a compact clear plastic bag.
 This bag serves two functions.
-Firstly, by inflating, it is a visual indicator that the donor is exhaling their breath through the device correctly.
-Secondly, when fully inflated, it indicates that the minimum required amount of air (~30 litres) has passed through the filter, which equates to ~3 minutes of normal tidal breathing, or less if the donor prefers to force air through the device.
+Firstly, by inflating, it is a visual indicator that the donor is exhaling their breath through the collection device correctly.
+Secondly, when fully inflated, it indicates that the minimum required amount of exhaled air (~30 litres) has passed through the filter, which equates to ~3 minutes of normal tidal breathing, or less if the donor prefers to force air through the device.